7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 		- Can you write a webshell to the filesystem through injection?

 - LFI?
-	-  Add a `.` betwen `filename` and `.ext` for invalid file checks
+	-  Add a `.` between `filename` and `.ext` for invalid file checks
 	- Adding a `/` in the middle of `filename.ext` to check characters

 - Web PrivEsc
 - Have you performed scanning or manual enumeration authenticated?
-- How is authenicated user data reflected on the page?
+- How is authenticated user data reflected on the page?
 	- Framework?
 	- Database?
 	- Session-related?